solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The study of a photograph published by Ch.
 Barrois,* of _Oldhamia_ from the Pyrenees, leads me to believe that the structure therein depicted is nummulitic.
 The furrowed and banded marginal cords and fan-like banded septa astride of them would, when compressed, tend to form serial fan-like ribbed structures.

 *) Ch.
-Barrois, 'Note sur l'existence du Genre _Oldhamia_ dans les Pyrénées.'
+Barrois, _Note sur l'existence du Genre _Oldhamia_ dans les Pyrénées_.
 Annal.
 Soc.
 Geol.
 Nord, 15. p.
 154. 1888.
 An account of the various theories concerning this form, and also many references to literature, are given.

 I firmly believe that the above suggestions will furnish the true explanation of the _Oldhamia_ figured by Barrois, and probably of all other Oldhamias.
 Sollas showed that these structures in the hardened Cambrian mud were definite and solid, and not mere ripple-markings.